Chris Hansen

 Hansen has appeared on such television programs as The Daily Show with Jon Stewart, The Tonight Show with Jay Leno, Late Night with Conan O'Brien, The Adam Carolla Show, Today, Scarborough Country, The Oprah Winfrey Show, The Rise Guys Morning Show, The Don and Mike Show, The Opie and Anthony Radio Show, Jimmy Kimmel Live!, Glenn Beck Program, and Diggnation.[citation needed]

-On January 9, 2007, Hansen appeared on the BET news series, American Gangster.
+On January 9, 2007, Hansen appeared on the BET news series American Gangster.
 The special, which was hosted by actor Ving Rhames, focused on Detroit drug lords, the Chambers Brothers gang.
 Hansen gave insight into the lives of the brothers based on the reporting he had done on them in the 1980s and 1990s as a reporter for ABC affiliate WXYZ (Channel 7) and NBC affiliate WDIV (Channel 4).
-On January 13, 2008 he attended the NBC Golden Globes Winners Special which was poorly attended by the nominees due to the 2007–2008 Writers Guild of America strike.[13]
+In 2020, Hansen also made a brief cameo himself in episode 1 of the second season of Amazon series The Boys.[citation needed]

 References